-When you make a call with Phone Notify!, the script you want to be read goes in the
+When you make a call with the Phone Notify!
+API, the script you want to be read aloud goes in the

 TextToSay parameter.
 This page summarizes the commands you can use in your call scripts.